wixtoolset/web/src/Docusaurus/docs/tools/dtf.md

 #### Supported Runtime Version

 In the startup section, use [supportedRuntime](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/startup/supportedruntime-element) tags to explicitly specify the version(s) of the .NET Framework that the custom action should run on.
-If no versions are specified, the chosen version of the .NET Framework will be the "best" match to what Microsoft.Deployment.WindowsInstaller.dll was built against.
+If no versions are specified, the chosen version of the .NET Framework will be the "best" match to what WixToolset.Dtf.WindowsInstaller.dll was built against.

 :::caution
 Warning: Leaving the version unspecified is dangerous as it introduces a risk of compatibility problems with future versions of the .NET Framework.
 It is highly recommended that you specify only the version(s) of the .NET Framework that you have tested against.
 :::

 #### Other Configuration